asyncapi/spec/versions/next/asyncapi.md

 ---|:---:|---
 <a name="messageObjectHeaders"></a>headers | [Schema Wrapper Object](#schemaWrapperObject) | Definition of the message headers.
 It MAY or MAY NOT define the protocol headers.
 <a name="messageObjectPayload"></a>payload | [Schema Wrapper Object](#schemaWrapperObject) | Definition of the message payload.
+<a name="messageObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format/language used to define the message payload.
+If omitted, implementers should parse the payload as a [Schema object](#schemaObject).
 <a name="messageObjectSummary"></a>summary | `string` | A short summary of what the message is about.
 <a name="messageObjectDescription"></a>description | `string` | A verbose explanation of the message.
 [CommonMark syntax](http://spec.commonmark.org/) can be used for rich text representation.
 <a name="messageObjectTags"></a>tags | [[Tag Object](#tagObject)] | A list of tags for API documentation control.
 Tags can be used for logical grouping of messages.